 Patrick McKeown 31:07

 We use paper tape across the lips at night, I sleep with a piece of paper tape across my lips every night.
 That sounds bizarre.
 I’ve done it for 20 years.
 The reason I do it is it makes a massive difference to my night’s sleep.
 You cannot have a good night’s sleep if you’re going around with your mouth open.
 And if your mouth breathes during the day, it’s going to set you up for disordered breathing during your sleep.
 So we need to look at breathing.

 Sorry to be a bit cheeky but that wouldn’t be any good when you go across to give your wife a kiss on the cheek.

 Well, it’s either die of our snoring or obstructive sleep apnea so she can make the choice in that one.

-And nitric oxide is a molecule that pspice is specifically one of the functions is for lowering high blood pressure. nitric oxide is one of the most important molecules in the human body and emanates from the paranasal sinuses to work in the lungs.
+And nitric oxide is a molecule whose specific function is for lowering high blood pressure. nitric oxide is one of the most important molecules in the human body and emanates from the paranasal sinuses to work in the lungs.
 But it’s also produced by the blood vessels to help relax and open the blood vessels.
 So physical exercise is very good to help open up the nose, but the more you breathe through your nose, the more your nose starts to open.
 Now what I’d like to do is go through a simple exercise.

 So you feel that person, you feel the breath house.
 You feel the breath in.
 You feel the breath out.
 You feel the breath in.
 You feel the breath out. start feeling the airflow as it comes in and out of your nose you feel you’re breathing in and you’re feeling breathing out and feel slightly colder air as it comes into your nose and feel the slightly warmer air as it leaves your nose.
 So you’re feeling a slightly colder air coming in and you’re feeling slightly warmer leaving gently start to slow down the speed of the air entering and leaving your nostrils.